ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Problem Statement

-\paragraph{\textbf{User-based ordering}:} This means the protocol arbitrarily and consistently decides which equal-permissioned user will win tie-breaks.
-Seniority ranking is one such example, where the user who first (according to the lowest graph depth) gained their role will always win.
+\paragraph{\textbf{User-based arbitration}:} This means the protocol arbitrarily and consistently decides which user with the same role will win tie-breaks.
+Seniority ranking is one such example, where the user who first gained their role will always win.
 By sorting all users into a total order, this centralises authority as there is always one user who is guaranteed to win any conflicts, even if the roles indicate shared authority.
-If this most senior user is demoted, they can simply backdate a retaliatory demotion to cancel out their own demotion, breaking safety property~\ref{prop:safety}.
-This ordering is incomplete when handling concurrent events sent by the same user, resulting in the inability to enforce self-demotions.
+If this most senior user is demoted, they can simply backdate a retaliatory demotion to cancel out their own demotion, breaking safety properties ~\ref{prop:safety} and ~\ref{prop:impartial}.
+Seniority ordering is incomplete when handling concurrent events sent by the same user, resulting in the inability to enforce self-demotions.

-\paragraph{\textbf{Event-based ordering}:} This means the protocol chooses based on the revoking event's timestamps or event IDs.
-Matrix's state resolution algorithm~\cite{matrixRoomVersion} is one example of this.
-This allows equal-permissioned users to both win tie-breaks equally.
-Malicious users may game this system to consistently win e.g by always using a lower/higher event ID.
-This can create constant rollbacks as the two admins fight each other.
+\paragraph{\textbf{Event-based arbitration}:} This means the protocol chooses based on the revoking event's timestamps or event IDs.
+Matrix's state resolution algorithm~\cite{matrixRoomVersion} is one example.
+This allows users with the same role to both win tie-breaks equally.
+Malicious users may game this system to consistently win, e.g. by making superficial modifications to the event data to produce a lower / higher event ID hash.
+If two admins behave in this manner, it results in multiple rollbacks whilst they fight each other.
+This violates safety properties ~\ref{prop:safety} and ~\ref{prop:impartial}.

-Options that involve consensus or Proof of X aren't much better.
-Every Admin could announce the order they saw demotions.
+\paragraph{\textbf{Consensus-based arbitration}:} Every Admin could propose the order they saw demotions.
 The majority would decide the final execution order.
-This is vulnerable to Sybil attacks~\cite{douceur2002sybil} because existing Admins can backdate sockpuppet Admin accounts to gain a majority.
-Proof of Work systems are not appropriate because, as Nakamoto puts it: ``Proof-of-work is essentially one-CPU-one-vote''~\cite{nakamoto2009bitcoin}.
-This essentially approximates user-based ordering as CPUs are not fairly distributed across nodes.
-Proof of Stake systems are similarly inappropriate because CRDTs lack any inherent economic incentive which would discourage slashing~\cite{buterin2020incentives}.
-Even if such an incentive existed, it too would not be fairly distributed~\cite{celig2025distributional} among Admins, approximating user-based ordering.
+Consensus is vulnerable to Sybil attacks~\cite{douceur2002sybil}, because existing Admins can backdate sockpuppet Admin accounts to gain a majority, breaking safety property ~\ref{prop:impartial}.
+If user creation could be controlled to ensure one entity cannot have multiple users then this would mitigate this attack.